-According to Amazon representatives with whom staff met virtually in February, Scouts do not operate in snow or threat of snow, severe rainfall, or on steep hills.
+According to the Amazon representatives with whom staff met, Scouts do not operate in snow or threat of snow, at times over a certain limit of rainfall, or on steep hills.
 The representatives said they would not operate on most roads that do not have adjacent sidewalks (e.g., Goat Hill, where they are few to no sidewalks).
-However, State law allows APDDs to operate on certain areas without sidewalks, such as shoulders where pedestrians may travel.
+However, State law allows them to operate on certain areas without sidewalks, such as shoulders where pedestrians may travel.